 Clint Eastwood’s first foray as director occurred around the same time Roberta Flack’s cover began to crest the charts with the underrated, psychological thriller of its day: Play Misty For Me.
 This marked the popular film star’s first steps at the helm of a Hollywood studio-backed motion picture and offered the audience a glimpse of Eastwood’s budding director penchants that would later become a template for his style of cinema.
 A prominent one being the use of music (original score was supplied by Dee Barton).
 And he was very much the auteur in putting together the unexpected montage, seen below, backed by this song as a love motif.
 Clint, by going out of the way to acquire the rights to that sensual rendition of the tune, would help herald the practice of needle-dropping popular song in movies for future filmmakers.
-The scene stands out for its distinctly tender tenor, one antithetical to the sexual revolution highlighted in the story and repercussions coming to roost for the protagonist.
+The scene stands out for its distinctly tender tenor.
+One antithetical to the sexual revolution highlighted in the story, and repercussions coming to roost for the protagonist.
 It really was an instance of a love song used as a visual and musical painting.
 A last grasp by the lead persona at something most dear.

 The Best of Times (1986)

 What I believe was the tucked away element to director Roger Spottiswoode’s (the Ron Shelton-scripted) underrated comedy-themed sports film are the pair of love stories within, The Best of Times.
 For the protagonists, the road to gridiron redemption was closely intoned to their personal lives and the women they’re married to.
 The spouses who’ve stuck by them through their travails.
-While Arthur B. Rubinstein provided the original score, the clear, heartfelt sentiment of the film occurred as Flack’s exquisitely slow rendition played as the backdrop, fittingly at the school dance, the night before their trial-by-fire to come.
-It really nailed it all.
+While Arthur B. Rubinstein provided the original score, the clear, heartfelt sentiment of the film occurred as Flack’s exquisitely slow rendition played as the backdrop.
+Fittingly at the school dance, the night before their trial-by-fire to come.
+It nailed it all together.
 The mid-80s film could not have selected a more appropriate and meaningful song for the 1972 high school graduates up there on the screen.
-As much as the replay of the big game meant to them, against their especially hated rival, the song brought back for both the star-quarterback and the third-string receiver what exactly their trip-down-memory-lane really recalled.
+As much as the replay game meant to them, against their especially hated rival, the song brought back for both the star-quarterback and the third-string receiver what exactly their trip-down-memory-lane really recalled.
 That moment of import, one masked by their earlier football defeat, when each of their lives changed for the better: the point in time they fell in love with their wives.
 The scene and song highlight their rediscovery.